dougeby/IntuneDocs/intune-user-help/enroll-device-android-microsoft-intune-app.md

 The Microsoft Intune app supports several enrollment methods.
 They include:
 * Near Field Communication (NFC): Tap an NFC-supported devices against a progammer device; for Android devices 5.1 and later.
 * Token: Manually enter a token during enrollment; for devices running Android 6.0 and later.
-* QR Code – Scan the enrollment profile QR code during enrollment; for devices running Android 7.0 and later.
+* QR Code: Scan the enrollment profile QR code during enrollment; for devices running Android 7.0 and later.
-* Google Zero Touch – Turn device on for preconfigured, automatic enrollment; for devices running Android 8.0 and later.
+* Google Zero Touch: Turn device on for preconfigured, automatic enrollment; for devices running Android 8.0 and later.

 You organization will let you know which method applies to your device.
 Follow the appropriate steps in this article to enroll your device.